 The selection process for becoming a police call handler is extremely tough.
 Call handling for the police is not something that just anyone can do.
-It takes a special type of person, and for this reason, candidates must undergo a rigorous police call handler assessment process.
+It takes a special type of person, and for this reason, candidates must undergo a rigorous assessment process.
 In this blog, we’ll explain to you all about the role of a police call handler, and how to get a job working as one.

 What is a Police call handler?